 5. Chevrolet Camaro ZL1 1LE

-ZL1 is slightly more affordable than the Z/28, but it packs even more heat.
+The ZL1 is slightly more affordable than the Z/28, but it packs even more heat.
 New 2018 year models feature 6.2L supercharged V8 powerplants capable of putting up no less than 650 hp and 650 lb-ft of torque.
 This is good enough for the top speed of 190 mph and 0 to 60 mph in 3.5 seconds time.
 Even its 2015 model year predecessor the ZL1 was worthy of this list, but sometimes you simply have to move on.
 Outgoing models made 580 horsepower and almost 100 lb-ft of torque less than the ZL1 1LE.
+This one is the fastest Camaro going.

 4. Cadillac CTS-V